 Pursuant to our registration rights agreement with JMP Securities, we granted the investors in the private placement "piggyback" registration rights that allow these holders to include their shares of common stock in any public offering initiated by us, subject to cutbacks if the underwriters determine in good faith that marketing factors require a limitation on the amount of shares that may be underwritten in any such offering.
-We have filed a registration statement, of which this prospectus forms a part, which includes 22,500 shares of common stock proposed to be offered by the selling stockholder.
+We have filed a registration statement, of which this prospectus forms a part, which includes 319,000 shares of common stock, including 9,000 shares of common stock issued upon exercise of the warrants, proposed to be offered by the selling stockholders.

-Pursuant to our registration rights agreement we are also required to file a shelf registration statement within six months after the consummation of this offering (which, as noted above, we intend to file within the 60-day lock-up period referred to above) in order to provide for the resale of any shares of common stock purchased by the investors in the private placement that do not elect to sell their shares in this offering.
+Pursuant to our registration rights agreement we are also required to file a shelf registration statement within six months after the consummation of this offering in order to provide for the resale of any shares of common stock purchased by the investors in the private placement that do not elect to sell their shares in this offering.